IMPORT TARIFFS - LATEST NEWS & UPDATES

 Companies will have to pay a Customs and Border Protection (CBP) Merchandise Processing Fee (MPF) for all formal and informal entries.
 Formal entries are shipments that are $2,500 in value.
 Therefore, informal entries apply to shipments with a value lower than $2,500.

-The exact fee will differ based on the value of the goods that have been imported from Mexico.
-Businesses will also face unique transportation and logistics costs when importing from this trading ally.
-Since Mexico is connected to the U.S., it’s possible to transport goods by rail or truck.
+In addition to MPF’s, businesses will face unique transportation and logistics costs when importing from this trading ally.
+Since Mexico shares a land border with the U.S., it’s possible to transport goods by rail or truck.
 Vessel and air transport are still viable options as well.

 Some businesses choose to store their goods before distribution.
 Cargo will be kept in a bonded warehouse if importers decide on this option.
 There will be associated fees that business have to pay when using these facilities.